 Issue of Supplementary Prospectus

-The Board of Octopus Titan VCT plc (the ‘Company’) announce that a Supplementary Prospectus (the ‘Supplementary Prospectus’) relating to the Offer for Subscription to raise up to £125 million, with an over-allotment facility of up to £75 million (the ‘Offer’), in the 2023/2024 and 2024/2025 tax years has been published today.
+The Board of Seneca Growth Capital VCT Plc (the "Company”) is pleased to announce that the Company has today published a supplementary prospectus (the "Supplementary Prospectus”) relating to the offer for subscription for B ordinary shares of 1p each in the Company, details of which were set out in a prospectus issued by the Company on 24 August 2023 (the "Offer”).

-The Supplementary Prospectus refers to the publication by the Company of its unaudited net asset value as at 31 December 2023.
+The Supplementary Prospectus relates to the publication of the annual report and financial statements of the Company for the year ended 31 December 2023 on 22 March 2024.

-A copy of the Supplementary Prospectus has been submitted to the Financial Conduct Authority and will shortly be available for inspection at the National Storage Mechanism, which is located at:
+The Supplementary Prospectus has been approved by the Financial Conduct Authority, and copies will shortly be available for inspection at the National Storage Mechanism, which is located at: https://data.fca.org.uk/#/nsm/nationalstoragemechanism, and from the Company's website: https://senecavct.co.uk/current-offer/.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!